-How to Create Financial Projections?
+How to Create Financial Projections

-When it comes to financial plans, simplicity is key.
+When it comes to financial forecasting, simplicity is key.
 Your financial projections do not have to be overly sophisticated and complicated to impress, and convoluted projections likely will have the opposite effect on potential investors.
 Keep your tables and graphs simple and fill them with credible data that inspires confidence in your business plan and vision.
 The below tips will help bolster your projections.

 Create a List of Assumptions

 Your financial projections should be tied to a list of assumptions.
-For example, one assumption will be the initial monthly sales you achieve.
+For example, one assumption will be the initial monthly cash sales you achieve.
 Another assumption will be your monthly growth rate.
 As you can imagine, changing either of these assumptions will significantly impact your projections.

-As a result, tie your income statement, balance sheet and cash flow statements to your assumptions.
+As a result, tie your income statement, balance sheet, and cash flow statements to your assumptions.
 That way, if you change your assumptions, all of your financial projections automatically update.

 - What is the number of units you expect to sell each month?